sufiyan-syed0921/market-validation-fsy/product_reviews/README.md

 The methodology involved a qualitative analysis of product reviews on online retail websites that sell the competitor products.
 Additionally, in a survey administered after this analysis, we included a question to ask users of competitor yokes directly if they have issues with the features described in RQ1 (See survey work here: [Survey Data Processing & Analysis](https://github.com/sufiyan-syed0921/market-validation-fsy/tree/main/survey)).

-Read each section below for details on the data collection and analysis process:
+Read each section below for details on the data collection and analysis process.
+Note that the workflow was completed for each competitor product, but the code shown here reflects only one of the three competitors.

 ## Data Collection & Management